zxc916684603/ecs/intl.en-US/User Guide/Images/Open source tools/Create and import on-premise images by using Packer.md

 ## Prerequisites {#section_fss_xws_xdb .section}

--   You must have the [Create AccessKey](https://help.aliyun.com/document_detail/53045.html)AccessKey ready to fill out the configuration file. .
+-   You must have the [AccessKey](https://www.alibabacloud.com/help/doc-detail/53045.htm) ready to fill out the configuration file. .

     **Note:** The AccessKey has a high level of account privileges.
 We recommend that you  [../../../../dita-oss-bucket/SP\_65/DNRAM11815774/EN-US\_TP\_12340.md\#](../../../../intl.en-US/Quick Start/Create a RAM user.md#) and use the RAM account to [create an AccessKey](https://help.aliyun.com/document_detail/53045.html) to prevent data breach.